FAQ - General

 With the electronic process, when will results be available?

-Results for all evaluations will not be available until all grades have been submitted and processed.
-They will, however, be available immediately after grade processing at the end of a particular term.
-Faculty will be notified via e-mail when the reports are available.
+Results for all evaluations will be available after the deadline for grade submission each term.
+Instructors will be notified via e-mail when the reports are available.